microsoft/demikernel/README.md

 > By sending feedback, you are consenting that it may be used  in the further
 > development of this project.

+## Trademark Notice

+This project may contain trademarks or logos for projects, products, or services.
+Authorized use of Microsoft trademarks or logos is subject to and must follow Microsoft’s Trademark & Brand Guidelines.
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Any use of third-party trademarks or logos are subject to those third-party’s policies.